storyblok/field-type-examples/picker-starter/README.md

 ## `picker.config.ts`

-The [`picker.config.ts`](./src/picker.config.ts) is the most important, mandatory, and powerful file here.
-It's responsible to definitions such as: the title, icon, tabs, filters, methods to perform queries, and also a method to validate the expected [plugin options](https://www.storyblok.com/docs/plugins/field-plugins/introduction#options) of the Picker.
+The [`picker.config.ts`](./src/picker.config.ts) is a configuration file where you can customize the title, icon, tabs, filters, methods to perform queries, and also a method to validate the expected [plugin options](https://www.storyblok.com/docs/plugins/field-plugins/introduction#options).

 In the example below you can have a glimpse of what this file looks like and its responsibilities: